MarceloPrado/has-changed-path/README.md

 ## Outputs

-- `changed`: boolean indicating if the paths were changed in previous commit
+- `changed`: boolean indicating if the paths changed at the latest commit

 ## Example workflows